Bishop’s Annual Appeal support provides ‘community of love, friendships, joy’ for youth

 That important program is one of many people are supporting when they donate to the Bishop’s Annual Appeal for Ministries.

-“SEARCH is a great opportunity for teens to meet other teens throughout the diocese and form lifelong friendships, all while growing in their own personal relationship with Christ,” said Shelby Conner, assistant director of youth and young adult ministry for the diocesan Office of Faith Formation.
+“SEARCH is a great opportunity for teens to meet other teens throughout the diocese and form lifelong friendships, all while growing in their own personal relationship with Christ,” said Shelby Conner, associate director for the diocesan Office of Faith Formation.
 During the retreats, “teen leaders give talks to help relate the faith to their own life” often focusing on topics such as faith, facing challenges, forgiveness and more.

 “It’s real peer-to-peer evangelization,” Conner added.
 “They’re journeying throughout the weekend with teens who know what they’re truly going through, and that’s what makes SEARCH so special.”